replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

 ### removals

-The `removals` object is required and it defines the redactions that should occur.
+The `removals` object is required and defines the redactions that occur.
 This object supports the following fields.
 At least one of these fields must be specified:

 <table>
   <tr>